whitemike889/app-gradle-plugin/USER_GUIDE.md

 ##### Run
 The `run` configuration has the following parameters :
-Note that only a subset are valid for Dev App Server version "1" and all are valid for Dev App Server version "2-alpha".

-Valid for versions "1" and "2-alpha"

 | Parameter             | Description |
 | --------------------- | ----------- |